grosser/kucodiff/Readme.md

-Smart diff for kubernetes configs to ensure symmetric configuration
+Smart diff for kubernetes configs to ensure symmetric configuration.

+Projects that deploy very similar components like a worker and server, often should only have a very small diff, Kucodiff ensures that no accidental diff is introduced.

 Install
 =======